Fillygons/fillygons/readme.md

 OpenSCAD has the ability to write dependency files which record all files used while producing an STL file.
 These dependency files can be read by `make`.
 This ability is used to only recompile necessary files when running make.

 This same mechanism is currently not used for converting SVG files referring to other files or for the script used to generate source files.
 Therefore, if other file used in the process are changed, the corresponding source files tracked by the makefile (the main SVG files or the files `generate_sources.sh` in case of generated sources) needs to be manually marked as changes by calling `touch` on the file before calling `make`.

+For Asymptote files, a safer approach is currently taken.
+If any of the Asymptote source files in the `src` directory are changed, all Asymptote source files are recompiled.